-On Wednesday 4 October, the first NS StationsLab will open its doors at Amsterdam Centraal.
-In a pop-up laboratory, Psychobiology and Medical students will be performing a 5-day study of travellers' waiting experience and ways to make it more pleasant.
+On Wednesday 4 October, the first NS StationsLab opened its doors at Amsterdam Centraal.
+In a pop-up laboratory, Psychobiology and Medical students performed a 5-day study of travellers' waiting experience and ways to make it more pleasant.

 The science of waiting

-Under the guidance of psychobiologist Dr. Tonny Mulder, a team of students from the University of Amsterdam and the Vrije Universiteit will conduct research into the psychological and physiological processes among passengers.
-The students will use experiments to determine what happens to your brain and heart while you are waiting.
-For example, they will look at whether you react differently in the morning than in the afternoon.
+Under the guidance of psychobiologist Dr. Tonny Mulder, a team of students from the University of Amsterdam and the Vrije Universiteit conducted research into the psychological and physiological processes among passengers.
+The students used experiments to determine what happens to your brain and heart while you are waiting.
+For example, they looked at whether you react differently in the morning than in the afternoon.

 Partner of 'Weekend van de Wetenschap'

-On Wednesday 4 October, the NS StationsLab will be opened by Professor Erik Scherder.
+On Wednesday 4 October, the NS StationsLab was opened by Professor Erik Scherder.
 He is one of the ambassadors of the project partner Weekend van de Wetenschap (Science Weekend).
-During the 1st weekend of October, Weekend van de Wetenschap will bring visitors behind the scenes at businesses, institutes, universities, institutions and museums.
-At more than 250 locations in the Netherlands, organisations will be opening their doors to the public.
-The Centraal Station, with the NS StationsLab, is one of these locations.
+During the 1st weekend of October, Weekend van de Wetenschap brought visitors behind the scenes at businesses, institutes, universities, institutions and museums.
+At more than 250 locations in the Netherlands, organisations opened their doors to the public.
+The Centraal Station, with the NS StationsLab, was one of these locations.